zoroqi/srid.ca/8fbdd68f.md

 Lately the Indian film industry has started producing some great films and TV shows that don't follow the tired old [masala trope](https://en.wikipedia.org/wiki/Masala_film).

-I generally like thrillers, and here are some of my favourites:
+Here are some of my favourites (most of which are thrillers):

 | | Movie | Year | Genre |
 | --| -- | -- | -- |